Associate Lecturer/Lecturer in Music Education

 - Join Australia's most prestigious music institution

-- Full time, continuing position, remuneration package $86K - $146K p.a. which includes salary, leave loading and up to 17% super
+- Full time, continuing position, offering a remuneration package of $90K - $152K p.a., including salary, leave loading and a generous employer's contribution to superannuation

 About the opportunity

 The successful candidate will have PhD or equivalent (for Level A, near completion of a HDR program) in a related field of music education, will have begun establishing a research profile nationally or internationally, and will have practical experience in music education (classroom teaching, any age group).

 The successful candidate will also have a good understanding of music education across both NSW school syllabus and the Units of Study in the BMus (Music Education) and the recently commenced MTeach (Secondary, music methods stream), and will have a strong sense of where they can contribute.
 They will have a plan for developing their research output, and be able to articulate the early career support (or other scheme) they may require.

 This position is designated as involving child-related work.
 To undertake or remain in this position, you are required to apply for and obtain a Working With Children Check clearance in accordance with the Child Protection (Working With Children) Act 2012.

 Please state in your cover letter the level of the role you wish to apply for (Level A or B) and the reason why you are best suited to this level, and address below Selection Criteria:

 Essential for Level A - Associate Lecturer: